 EPHB6 (EPH Receptor B6) is a Protein Coding gene.
-Diseases associated with EPHB6 include good syndrome.
-Among its related pathways are EphB-EphrinB Signaling and Developmental Biology.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is EPHA3.
+Diseases associated with EPHB6 include Good Syndrome and Colorectal Cancer.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and EphB-EphrinB Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is ALK.

 Kinase-defective receptor for members of the ephrin-B family.
 Binds to ephrin-B1 and ephrin-B2.
 Modulates cell adhesion and migration by exerting both positive and negative effects upon stimulation with ephrin-B2.
 Inhibits JNK activation, T-cell receptor-induced IL-2 secretion and CD25 expression upon stimulation with ephrin-B2.